-In Ironman 2, Tony Stark attempts to solve the riddle behind the flawed arc reactor that's killing him, he must also learn to accept the reality that he can't do everything on his own.
+In Ironman 2, Tony Stark attempts to solve the riddle behind the flawed arc reactor that's killing him, he must also learn to accept the reality that he cannot do everything on his own.
 Here, Ironman 2 introduces or expands the role of several key characters to assist Tony in his journey or pick him back up when he's disillusioned, defeated, and knocked down.

 The Really Good: Supporting Characters

-Perhaps more than any other film in the MCU, save Guardians of the Galaxy and Avengers, Ironman 2 boasts one of the better supporting casts for its hero, each character worthy to be called a hero in their own right.
+Perhaps more than any other film in the MCU, save Guardians of the Galaxy and Avengers, Ironman 2 boasts one of the better supporting casts for its hero, with each character worthy to be called a hero in their own right.

 · Pepper Potts

 · The legacy of Howard Stark (his father)

 I struggle to even label any of these characters as "supporting".
 Many could lead their own respective films.
 Some soon will.

 Tony Stark is deeply flawed and at times unlikeable as a protagonist.
 But when he is at his worst, he’s always had people in his life to fight for him, fight with him, and sometimes even fight against him when he needs a kick in the pants.
 In Ironman 2, the support team steps up BIG TIME!